-The tasks of the starting judge are the following:
+The tasks of the Starters are the following:

-- 1. he checks that all the skates of all skaters are behind the starting line; - after the Chief Referee's consent, he gives the starting signal; - 3. he signals the false starts and call back the skaters.
+- 1. they check that all the skates of all skaters are behind the start line; - 2. after the Chief Judge's consent, they give the start signal to start; - they signal the false starts (FS), involuntary obstruction, sports fouls occurred at the start procedure, skaters with any problem, dysfunction of the timekeeping or falling down skaters, and call back the skaters; - 4.
+Official sanction form must be completed by the Starters.

-COURSE/TRACK JUDGES
+Course Judges

-- 1. The tasks of the course judges are the following: - a. to supervise the progress of the event for the portion of which they are responsible; - b. to immediately inform the Chief Referee about any irregularities which took place during the race and they give warning to the skater(s) who commits sports faults; - c. to take note of lapped skaters, and of those skaters who withdrew and inform the Chief Referee. - 2.
-According to their respective positions along the track, course judges are called in the following ways: straight judges, corner judges, relay judges, auxiliary judges.
+The tasks of the Course Judges are the following:

+1. to supervise the progress of the event for the portion of which they are responsible;

+- 2. to immediately inform the Chief Judge about any irregularities which took place during the race and to report the skaters who commit fouls; After the Chief Judge's final decision, the Course Judge has to fill out the Official Sanction Form. - 3. to take note of lapped skaters, and of those skaters who withdrew and inform the Chief Judge.

-FINISH JUDGES
+According to their respective positions along the track, course judges are called in the following ways: Straight Judges, Corner Judges, Relay Judges.

+Placement Judges

-- 1. The task of the finish judges is to exactly establish the order of arrival of skaters. - 2.
-In elimination and relay races, the number of judges shall be established according to the requirements.
-The Chief Referee shall assign specific tasks to each judge. - 3.
-Finish judges must be a minimum of three.
+- 1. The task of the Placement Judges is to exactly establish the order of arrival of skaters. - 2.
+In Long Distance races, the number of judges shall be established according to the requirements.
+The Chief Judge shall assign specific tasks to each judge. - 3.
+Placement Judges must be a minimum of three (3).
 According to the requirements, such a number can be increased but shall always be an odd number.
 In case of discrepancies, majority will make the decision. - 4.
-In any case, when electronic photo finish or video scanner is used, the electronic photo finish or video scanner results are final.
+In any case, when electronic photo finish is used results are final.